sellout/PLTG-Hart/README.md

 The program ends when the position moves past either end of the tape.

-The final state is interpreted as trinary (W, R, and H map to 0, 1, and 2, respectively), and then displayed based on the provided encoding.
+The final state is interpreted in ternary (W, R, and H map to 0, 1, and 2, respectively), and then displayed based on the provided encoding.
 The encoding can be either a base (in decimal) for numeric output, the name of a character encoding, `WRH` for source encoding, or `RLE` for run-length encoded source.
 The default is `12` for duodecimal output (since it's [the best base](http://en.wikipedia.org/wiki/Duodecimal)).

 Assuming a program ends with the state RRHHRRH (interpreted as 1122112 in ternary) here is a list of potential outputs:
 * 2:       00000100 10110010